 I believe the universe wants to be noticed.
 I think the universe is biased toward the consciousness, that it rewards intelligence in part because the universe enjoys its elegance being observed.
 And who am I, living in the middle of history, to tell the universe that it-or my observation of it-is temporary?

 Hazel theorized that maybe her life was not just based on the people around her.
-She explored the concept that her life got judged by a much larger entity, the universe.
+She explored the concept of a larger entity, the universe, judging life.
 Hazel described the universe as a moderator that wanted to get noticed for its role in governing nature.
 She stated that the universe favored the existence of intelligent beings called humans because it needed something to acknowledge its magnificence.

 The Power of a Great Book